amlcurran/ShowcaseView/README.md

 ====

 This library has become more popular than I ever intended - but at the same time more unwieldy.
-This branch (which will become the next version) is intended to be more stable, more friendly and better tested.
-I *will* remove features relative to the previous versions.
-It is hoped than I'll add them back (or of course, you can).
+This version is intended to be more stable, more friendly and better tested.

+There **are** features missing compared to v4.
+If you'd like to keep using them, then use the **legacy** branch in this repository.

 What's new
 ---